Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 • The actual IAM authentication user is created separately.

-• Valkey does not require a Default User
+• Valkey does not require a default user.

-TLS notes (mistranslation of official documentation)
+Important points regarding TLS (mistranslation of official documentation)

-The Japanese documentation contains the following mistranslation:
+The Japanese document contains the following mistranslations:

 The original English text is below.